energetic-it/energetic-it.github.io/_posts/2018-08-21-azure-site-recovery-replication-policy-bug.md

 ## TL;DR

 - This issue is as of this date still unresolved by Microsoft.
-- When a new Replication Policy is created (through the portal), the Initial replication start time is created wrong
+- When a new Replication Policy is created (through the portal), the Initial replication start time is created wrong.
-- As far as I know the only way to fix this, is to create the replication policy through Powershell
+- As far as I know the only way to fix this, is to create the replication policy through Powershell.

 ## The Setup